TimeShift

-TimeShift is a first-person shooter developed by Saber Interactive and published by Vivendi Games for Microsoft Windows, Xbox 360, and PlayStation 3.
-It was developed using the Saber3D Engine.
-The game was released on Xbox 360 and Windows on October 30, 2007 in North America; November 1, 2007 in Australia; and November 2, 2007 in Europe.
+TimeShift is a 2007 first-person shooter game developed by Saber Interactive and published by Vivendi Games.
+The game was released for Windows and Xbox 360 in October/November 2007, and for PlayStation 3 in November/December.
+It received mixed reviews from critics.

 Plot

 Scientists from the near future have begun work on creating a viable time machine.
-The project results in the creation of two devices, the Alpha Suit, a prototype jumpsuit, and the Beta Suit, a more advanced, military-grade model with features the Alpha Suit lacks such as combat-related timeshifting abilities and an integrated artificial intelligence named Strategic Systems for Adaptable Metacognition (or S.S.A.M.) to prevent the creation of temporal paradoxes.
+The project results in the creation of two devices: the Alpha Suit, a prototype jumpsuit, and the Beta Suit, a more advanced, military-grade model with features the Alpha Suit lacks such as combat-related time manipulation abilities and an integrated artificial intelligence named Strategic Systems for Adaptable Metacognition (or S.S.A.M.) designed to assist in combat and to prevent the creation of temporal paradoxes.

-The director of the project, Dr. Aiden Krone, takes the Alpha Suit and travels into the past.
-Once there he alters the timeline, placing himself as the ruler of the Krone Magistrate that controls a dystopic world.
+The director of the project, Dr. Aiden Krone, rigs the laboratory to explode, takes the Alpha Suit and travels into the past.
+Once there, he uses his knowledge to alter the timeline, placing himself as the ruler of the Krone Magistrate that controls a dystopian world.

 The protagonist, an unnamed fellow scientist (originally intended to be called Michael Swift), takes the Beta Suit and follows Dr. Krone back to the year 1939 in an alternate timestream to a place called Alpha District.
-During the transport, parts of the Beta suit are damaged (an "auto-return" which allows for a "checkpoint" system, and the ability to revert to the original timeline) forcing the protagonist to assist the Occupant Rebellion against Dr. Krone in hopes of salvaging parts from the Alpha suit.
+The protagonist travels through the battle-torn city and witnesses the rebel forces being violently suppressed by Krone's army.
+Eventually the protagonist comes face to face with the Sentinel, a giant walking fortress.
+Faced with certain death, S.S.A.M. activates "auto-return", transporting the protagonist back in time to safety.
+During the transport, however, parts of the Beta suit are damaged, rendering the protagonist unable to revert to the original timeline.
+The protagonist is forced to assist the Occupant Rebellion against Dr. Krone in hopes of salvaging parts from the Alpha suit.